 Though it’s undoubtedly an expensive city to visit, a bit of foresight can help to keep expenses to a minimum while visiting.
 For example, if you’re looking for a good view of the city, the Tokyo Metropolitan Government Building has a free observatory versus paying to go up the Tokyo Tower.

-Depending on where you’re going during your visit and how long your trip is, consider getting a JR Pass because it can save you money when travelling by rail (which is a great way to travel around Japan).
-Essentially if you plan to go to one more major city apart from Tokyo, it should be worth it providing you with unlimited rides on JR trains for one to three weeks.
+Depending on where you’re going during your visit and how long your trip is, consider getting a JR Pass because it can save you money when traveling by rail (which is a great way to travel around Japan).
+Essentially, if you plan to go to one more major city apart from Tokyo, it should be worth it providing you with unlimited rides on JR trains for one to three weeks.
+You can also order a pocket WiFi and request the Meet & Greet service when arriving at the airport if buying a JR Pass.
+The pocket WiFi will allow you to connect your smartphone, tablet or laptop to enjoy internet connectivity throughout the country.
+Meet & Greet service provides you with a personal pickup who will be waiting for you right after arrivals, help you exchange the Japan Rail Pass, take care of any business you might have at the airport and personally escort you to your onward method of transport.
+Buy JR Pass →

 As with many destinations, the best times to go are in the Spring (March – May) and Fall (September – November).
 The summers are quite hot and humid, and the winters are quite cold.
 But in reality, Tokyo is a great destination any season with plenty to do year-round.